Wayne Duncan: Characterisation

-Wayne is a chemistry teacher with an arrogant personality.
+Wayne is a chemistry and physical education teacher.
+Sandra McLean of TV Week said theory has no place in his classroom and his students are in for "a radical kind of schooling."
+Wayne has an arrogant personality.
 Wanting to become acquainted with relatives, he arrives in Erinsborough to live with his mother's cousin, Helen Daniels (Anne Haddy).
 He had been forced out of his old teaching job amid lies that he was romancing a student.
 This is not helped by infatuated student Annalise Hartman (Kimberley Davies) creating more lies.
 Wayne enjoys getting into arguments because he is articulate and intelligent.
 But his attitude towards owning firearms alienates fellow residents, particularly upsetting Pam Willis (Sue Jones).
 Wayne believes in protecting personal property with a gun and even keeps one while living in Ramsay Street.
 His views stemmed from a small country town upbringing on a farm.

 What's on TV reporter Donna Hay wrote a special feature about Wayne.
 She detailed that he has dark and brooding looks.
 But he is "volatile to say the least.
 Underneath that cultured exterior there's a macho caveman just waiting to get out."
 He likes to play hard to get with woman.
 Even when he is in a relationship it is "more off than on".
 He does not have promising career prospects because of his unorthodox teaching methods.
 In addition he has an unsavoury past with a "nasty habit of losing his temper and knocking people out".
 Ultimately Wayne is a country lover.
 He enjoys long hikes in the outback.
 He enjoys setting up camp alongside birds and animals.
 Hay quipped that Wayne would only shoot them after.
 Sammy-Lee used his own life experiences in his portrayal of a school teacher.
 He told an Inside Soap reporter that "I was a real terror at school, and that's why I can relate to Wayne.
 I used to be the kid in class who gave the teachers a hard tie so I know what he's facing."